scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 **S-reachability Graphical Criterion**: Another decision node :math:`D'` is **s-reachable** from a decision :math:`D \in \textbf{D}^i` in a MA(C)ID, :math:`\mathcal{M} = (\textbf{N}, \textbf{V}, \textbf{E})`, if a newly added parent :math:`\hat{D'}` of :math:`D'` satisfies :math:`\hat{D'} \not\perp_{\mathcal{G}} \textbf{U}^i \cap \textbf{Desc}_{D} \mid \textbf{Fa}_{D}`.

 Using *PyCID*, lines 1 and 2 below evaluate to `True`, which tells us that each decision strategically relies on the other; each prisoner would be better off knowing the other prisoner's policy before deciding on their own action.
-Line 3 plots the MACID's relevance graph :cite:`koller2003multi`, which shows this visually (Figure :ref:`macidfig` Right):
+To show this visually, line 3 plots the MACID's relevance graph :cite:`koller2003multi` (Figure :ref:`macidfig` Right):

 .. code-block:: python
    :linenos: